brandonto/sdl-space-shooter/README.md

 sudo apt-get install libsdl2-mixer-dev

-create a new directory for the project
+navigate to the directory where you want the project to be cloned

 git clone https://github.com/brandonto/sdl-space-shooter

-~/PATHTODIR/make all
+make all

-~/PATHTODIR/SpaceShooter
+./SpaceShooter

 Windows